 Come and visit the historic site, Museum and village named for the family of the world’s first known female field engineer – Emily Warren Roebling – who worked tirelessly to help her husband build the iconic and majestic Brooklyn Bridge.
 Help us encourage, engage and interest more girls in the wide world of “engineering”.

-Contact Caren Cronin, Roebling Museum’s Volunteer, Program & Visitor Experience Manager for more information or to book your group for an IaGtED!
-Call 609-499-7200 or email email@example.com.
+We’re already getting ready for 2019!
+Contact Caren Cronin, Roebling Museum’s Volunteer, Program & Visitor Experience Manager for more information or to book your group for an IaGtED 2019!
+Call 609-499-7200 or email firstname.lastname@example.org.
 Help more young women explore STEM/STEAM and shout the I am Gifted (IaGtED)!